dmitmel/sorting-visualization/README.md

 ## TODO

 1. Ask someone to proof-read the code
-2. Draw the animation state as text in the window instead of printing it to the console
-3. Add a CLI option to list available algorithms
+2. Add a CLI option to list available algorithms
-4. User-friendly GUI
+3. User-friendly GUI
-5. More algorithms
+4. More algorithms
-6. Sound?
+5. Sound?

 ## Contributing